Does Metformin Help with Weight Loss? (The Answer is Yes & Here’s Why)

 Having said that, some people do suffer from conditions which may cause an increase in appetite that is almost uncontrollable.

-Conditions such as leptin resistance (which modulates brain satiety), food addiction and binge eating disorders all result in consumption of excess calories which may lead to weight gain long term.
+Conditions such as leptin resistance (which modulates brain satiety), food addiction and binge eating disorders all result in the consumption of excess calories which may lead to weight gain long term.

 Unfortunately, it's not as easy as just reducing calories in these people because there are powerful hormones which influence appetite.